ducthanhdragonvip/Crime-Data-Analysis-from-Public-Security-Agencies/README.md

-# Chicago Crimes Data Pipeline
+# Crime Data Analysis from Public Security Agencies

 A real-time data pipeline that ingests crime data from Chicago's open data portal, processes it through Kafka, and stores it in Google Cloud Storage using Spark.